aminrm4/horrified_oop/README.md

 ![Monster Cards](Horrified_Assets/extra_assets/game_board.png)
 _Collection of monster action cards that dictate game events and monster behavior_

+---

-### 🎯 Game Features
+## 🎯 Game Features

+### 🎮 Core Gameplay

-- **🏃‍♂️ Cooperative Gameplay:** Work together with up to 5 players to defeat monsters before they unleash chaos
+- **🏃‍♂️ Cooperative Experience:** Work together with up to 5 players to defeat monsters before they unleash chaos
 - **👹 Dynamic Monster AI:** Each monster has unique abilities and behavior patterns that adapt throughout the game
 - **🗺️ Modular Map System:** Explore a town with multiple locations, each offering different strategic opportunities
 - **⚔️ Hero Abilities & Items:** Choose from various heroes with special powers and collect items to enhance your capabilities

+### 🛠️ Technical Features

 - **🎲 Perk System:** Unlock and use special perks that provide strategic advantages
 - **💾 Save/Load System:** Save your progress and continue your adventure later
 - **🎵 Audio Experience:** Immersive sound effects and background music
 - **🎨 Rich Visual Assets:** Beautiful graphics and animations using SFML
+- **🔍 Pathfinding:** Intelligent monster movement using BFS algorithm
+- **📊 Game State Management:** Comprehensive save/load system for multiple save slots

+---

-### 🎪 Game Mechanics
+## 🎪 Game Mechanics

-- **Turn-Based Strategy:** Plan your moves carefully as each action counts
+### 🎲 Turn-Based Strategy

+- **Action Points:** Each hero has limited actions per turn - plan carefully!
+- **Movement System:** Navigate between locations on the map strategically
-- **Resource Management:** Collect and manage items, perks, and abilities
+- **Combat Resolution:** Engage monsters with items, perks, and special abilities

-- **Monster Frenzy:** Monsters become more dangerous as the game progresses
+### 🏘️ Location-Based Gameplay

-- **Location-Based Actions:** Different locations offer unique opportunities and challenges
+- **Strategic Positioning:** Different locations offer unique opportunities and challenges
+- **Resource Collection:** Gather items and perks from various town locations
-- **Villager Rescue:** Protect innocent townspeople from monster attacks
+- **Villager Protection:** Rescue innocent townspeople from monster attacks

+### 👻 Monster Behavior

+- **Frenzy System:** Monsters become more dangerous as the game progresses
+- **AI Movement:** Intelligent pathfinding and behavior patterns
+- **Special Abilities:** Each monster has unique powers and weaknesses

 ---